spatie/geocoder/README.md

 ```bash
 composer require spatie/geocoder
 ```
+## Laravel installation (OPTIONAL)

+If you are using this package with Laravel, after installed it through composer, you must:

-You must install this service provider
+Install this service provider

 ```php
 // config/app.php